 Social Cognition

-The Social Cognition Lab is interested in the development and evolution of social intelligence using both human and non-human primate models.
+The Social Cognition Lab is interested in the development and evolution of social intelligence using both human and non-human animal models.
+We specialize in the study of children, dogs, and diverse non-human primates.
 Our work specifically focuses on a cornerstone of human intelligence: cultural learning.

-Through collaborations with local organizations such as the National Building Museum and Children’s National Medical Center as well as various international partners, we seek to identify the various cognitive, neural and behavioral skills that underlie different forms of social learning.
+We seek to identify the various cognitive, neural, and behavioral skills that underlie different forms of social learning.
 Our ultimate goal is to better understand which of these features are distinctive in our species and how they make cultural learning possible.

 Research Interests

 While social learning is widespread in the animal kingdom, cultural learning is rare.
 Our ability to rapidly, efficiently, and accurately copy others’ knowledge and responses across many different domains varying in abstractness underlies many of our species’ distinctive qualities including speech and writing as well as the use of complex tools.
-Our research with preschool age human children seeks to experimentally identifying the basic psychological processes (e.g., executive functions mediating the attention, retention and updating of information) mediating different forms of social learning such as emulation (e.g., learning from another’s error) and imitation (e.g., faithfully copying a demonstration).
+Our research with preschool age human children seeks to experimentally identify the basic psychological processes (e.g., executive functions mediating the attention, retention and updating of information) mediating different forms of social learning such as emulation (e.g., learning from another’s error), imitation (e.g., learning a novel response from another) and overimitation (e.g., copying responses known to be irrelevant).
 Because children go from being poor to exceptional social learners, these studies highlight the skills necessary to become a cultural learner.
-Comparative studies with rhesus monkeys and orangutans using the same experimental approach allow us to identify which of these skills are likely to be unique to our species as well as explain why human and non-human social learning is so different.
+Comparative studies with non-human primates and domestic dogs using the same experimental approach allow us to identify which of these skills are likely to be unique to our species as well as explain why human and non-human social learning is so different.

 Select Publications